Solutions - Topics, Books, FAQs

 Here Lf or ΔHf= latent heat of fusion.

-NOTE: The value of Kv or Kf depends on only the nature of the solvent and not on the nature of the solute.
+NOTE: The value of Kv or Kf depends only on the nature of the solvent and not on the nature of the solute.

 Abnormal Mass: This concept says, that when a solute is dissolved in a liquid then the solute does not dissociate completely as expected instead it dimerizes and thus the molar mass of the solute becomes double.
 Such deviation of molar mass from the actual value is known as abnormal molar mass.